Yonnhy Pérez vs. Joseph Agbeko II: Build up

 Rather than an immediate rematch with Pérez and Mares, Pérez faced Joseph Agbeko for the second time in the first round for his IBF, which he won from him, in Showtime's upcoming bantamweight tournament while Mares faces Vic Darchinyan.
 The winners of both fights will face each other sometime in early 2011.

-They are barely unknown outside of boxing circles, fighting in a 118-pound division that rarely gets any attention.
-But they've all signed on for a single-elimination tournament in hopes of not only making a name for themselves, but also providing boxing fans with some exciting fights.

-The tournament originally was scheduled for Leon, Mexico, but Showtime did a site survey and realized that the cost for staging the event there - including security in a region that has been besieged by violence among the drug cartels - would be prohibitive.
+The fighters were little-known outside of boxing circles, fighting in a 118-pound division that rarely gets attention.
+They signed on for a single-elimination tournament.
+The tournament was originally scheduled for Leon, Mexico, but Showtime did a site survey and found that the cost for staging the event there - including security in a region that has been besieged by violence among the drug cartels - would be prohibitive.
 When no venue could be secured in Los Angeles, the event was moved to Tacoma, Wash.

-Pérez was the only current champion, (Vic Darchinyan was the IBO champion, but that organization lacks real recognition by the International Boxing Hall of Fame, other organizations, boxing magazines and fans) while Agbeko had held world titles and Mares was a top contender.
+Pérez was the only current champion, (Vic Darchinyan was the IBO champion, but that organization lacks recognition by the International Boxing Hall of Fame, other organizations, and boxing magazines) while Agbeko had held world titles and Mares was a top contender.
 They had a combined record of 102-4-3 with 76 knockouts before these two bouts.